-The ITC is close to several notable attractions, including the Fort Worth Water Gardens, the Botanical Gardens, and the Stockyards National Historical District.
+Central Station is close to several notable attractions, including the Fort Worth Water Gardens, the Botanical Gardens, and the Stockyards National Historical District.
 The Water Gardens, built in 1974 and designed by noted architects Philip Johnson and John Burgee, consists of three focus pools and a knoll, as well as extensive plantings.
 The Active Pool was built so that people could walk down into it and enjoy the water tumbling all around them.

 The Fort Worth Botanical Gardens, established in 1934, are the oldest in the state of Texas.
 Within it is a 7.5-acre Japanese garden, with most of its structures and plants donated by Fort Worth’s sister city of Nagaoka, Japan, including a meditation garden, a moon viewing deck, a pagoda, and fish-food dispensers to feed the hundreds of koi in the garden’s ponds.
 Built in the tradition of Edo-period (1600-1868) stroll gardens, the Fort Worth Japanese Garden integrates several styles of garden design into a single landscape.

 The Fort Worth Stockyards Historical District was so-designated in 1976, and provides some notable nightclubs and bars.
 Additionally the district features two daytime cattle drives of Texas Longhorns, reminding all the modern city of today began as a dusty “cowtown.”

 Amtrak provides both ticketing and baggage services at this facility, which is served by four daily trains.
 The Heartland Flyer is financed primarily through funds made available by the Oklahoma and Texas Departments of Transportation.

 - ATM available